Natural product: Modern natural product-derived drugs

 Numerous anti-infectives are based on natural products.
 The first antibiotic to be discovered, penicillin, was isolated from the mold Penicillium.
 Penicillin and related beta lactams work by inhibiting the DD-transpeptidase enzyme that is required by bacteria to cross link peptidoglycan to form the cell wall.

 Several natural product drugs target tubulin, which is a component of the cytoskeleton.
 These include the tubulin polymerization inhibitor colchicine isolated from the Colchicum autumnale (autumn crocus flowering plant), which is used to treat gout.
 Colchicine is biosynthesized from the amino acids phenylalanine and tryptophan.
 Paclitaxel, in contrast, is a tubulin polymerization stabilizer and is used as a chemotherapeutic drug.
 Paclitaxel is based on the terpenoid natural product taxol, which is isolated from Taxus brevifolia (the pacific yew tree).

 A class of drugs widely used to lower cholesterol are the HMG-CoA reductase inhibitors, for example atorvastatin.
 These were developed from mevastatin, a polyketide produced by the fungus Penicillium citrinum.
 Finally, a number natural product drugs are used to treat hypertension and congestive heart failure.
 These include the angiotensin-converting enzyme inhibitor captopril.
 Captopril is based on the peptidic bradykinin potentiating factor isolated from venom of the Brazilian arrowhead viper (Bothrops jararaca).

+Examples of recently approved drugs derived from natural product leads include ibrexafungerp, approved by the FDA in 2021 for the treatment of vulvovaginal candidiasis, and omaveloxolone, approved by the FDA in 2023 for the treatment of Friedreich’s ataxia.
+Ibrexafungerp is a semisynthetic derivative of enfumafungin, a defensive triterpenoid produced by fungi, whereas omaveloxolone is a semisynthetic derivative of the plant chemical oleanic acid.